jcolag/entropy-arbitrage/2020-03-12-trek-dagger.md

  >
  > **SPOCK**: Open your mind.
 We move together.
 Our minds sharing the same thoughts.

-This extended sequence isn't nearly as enlightening as it could be, but it does indicate that Vulcans have some sort of psychic ability that acts a lot like hypnosis in enough ways that warrant pointing out the difference, such as a physical manipulation not unlike [acupressure](https://en.wikipedia.org/wiki/Acupressure).
+This extended sequence isn't nearly as enlightening as it could be, but it does indicate that Vulcans have some sort of psychic ability that acts a lot like hypnosis in enough ways that warrant pointing out the difference, such as a physical manipulation not unlike {% wiki Acupressure|acupressure|en %}.
 It's a private, apparently *intimate* technique that Spock...both resists talking about and clearly disclosed to McCoy just before the scene.

  > **NOEL**: Captain, if you're questioning the methods of a man like Tristan Adams---